MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-quickbooks-data-migration.md

 ---
-title: Using the QuickBooks Migration Extension | Microsoft Docs
+title: Using the QuickBooks Migration Extension
 description: Describes how to use the extension to import customers, vendors, items, and accounts from QuickBooks Desktop to Dynamics 365 for Financials.
 author: edupont04